 Application to M.A.
 Candidacy

-Typically students apply for M.A. candidacy [pdf] at the same time that they register for the fourth semester, in order to obtain the M.A. degree at the end of their fourth semester.
+Typically students apply for M.A. candidacy at the same time that they register for the fourth semester, in order to obtain the M.A. degree at the end of their fourth semester.
 This is done in consultation with the program Graduate Advisor.

 Paper or M.A.
 Thesis

-Must be read and approved by at least two faculty members of the student's program, or by one faculty member of the student's program and by one faculty member of an allied program or department.
+M.A. thesis or paper(s) must be read and approved by at least two faculty members of the student's program, or by one faculty member of the student's program and by one faculty member of an allied program or department.

 Must be taken after all course work, the thesis, and any skill requirements have been completed.

 - Tests the ability to place the special field of the thesis in a more general background and may be written (four-six hours) or oral (at least one hour), or both

 - Final examination grades must be reported by the Director of Graduate Studies in the department through submitting a completed and signed Record of M.A.
 Completion Form to the GSAS office